thisisamna/LDP-2024/Arch/README.md

 ![](imgs/firstpage.img.png)

-* then this page will apper
+* then this page will appear

 ![](imgs/secondpage.img.png)